 Save for retirement

 The most important saving requirement for everyone and the sooner you begin the better.
 If you put a small amount into the retirement saving account it all adds up.
-Even if you don’t have a full time work a tiny amount is all you need after all you can always increase later.
+Even if you don’t have full-time work a tiny amount is all you need after all you can always increase later.

-As the saying says time is money and you can’t rely sorely on your pension fund the cost of living is increasing each year.
+As the saying says time is money and you can’t rely solely on your pension fund the cost of living is increasing each year.

-Learn to cut cost as much as you can, there are always discount and special offers.
+Learn to cut costs as much as you can, there are always discounts and special offers.
 But before you can even go out to cut elsewhere you need to start at home by reducing your electricity and water usage [ you won’t believe how much you can save there alone].

-Also don’t pay for something you do not use, most people are using cellphone’s so is there a need to pay for that land-line if it just sitting there?
+Also, don’t pay for something you do not use, most people are using the cellphone’s so is there a need to pay for that land-line if it just sitting there?

 No impulse buying

-Packing snacks and water or juice for the kids when you leave the house for shopping is a another great way of minimising the un budgeted spending.
-I know of woman who always have a case/bottle of water and biscuits in the boot of their car, kids always ask for drink when there are out.
+Packing snacks and water or juice for the kids when you leave the house for shopping is another great way of minimizing the unbudgeted spending.
+I know of a woman who always has a case/bottle of water and biscuits in the boot of their car, kids always ask for a drink when there are out.